sguzunov/docs/docs/glue42-concepts/05_windows/02_workspaces/02_javascript/workspaces-js.md

 A [`Workspace`](../../../../reference/glue/latest/workspaces/index.html#Workspace) contains one or more application windows arranged in columns, rows or groups.

 *A [`Group`](../../../../reference/glue/latest/workspaces/index.html#Group) is a Workspace element that holds tabbed windows.
-If a window is placed directly in a [`Column`](../../../../reference/glue/latest/workspaces/index.html#Column) or a [`Row`](../../../../reference/glue/latest/workspaces/index.html#Row), it will be static and without a tab - the user will not be able to move it or close it and manipulating it will be possible only through the API.*
+If a window is placed directly in a [`Column`](../../../../reference/glue/latest/workspaces/index.html#Column) or a [`Row`](../../../../reference/glue/latest/workspaces/index.html#Row), it will be static and without a tab - the user won't be able to move it or close it and manipulating it will be possible only through the API.*

 You can use the [`frame`](../../../../reference/glue/latest/workspaces/index.html#Workspace-frame) property of a Workspace to get a reference to the [`Frame`](../../../../reference/glue/latest/workspaces/index.html#Frame) containing it.